 An exegetical exploration of the messages of Daniel and Revelation in light of their historical, literary, and theological contexts.
 Emphasis is given to the interpretation and application of apocalyptic prophecy from a Seventh-day Adventist perspective.
-Prerequisites: RB 312, RB 411, RL 310, RL 410, and RT 221.
+Prerequisites: RB 312, RB 411, RL 314, RL 414, and RT 221 or permission of instructor.